• Skip to primary navigation

 What I love about this recipe is that it only requires a few simple ingredients to come together.

-ingredients for rolls in various sized glass bowls on a wood tabletop. black and white labels have been added to name each ingredient.
+Ingredients for the vegan dinner rolls in various bowls on a wood tabletop.
+Black and white labels have been added to name each ingredient.

 • Yeast: I almost always recommend to use active dry yeast in dough like this.
 The longer the dough rises means more flavor is developed.